 All retail electric customers will have access to the Program.
-All retail electric customers receiving Default Service supply from the electric utility will be eligible for automatic enrollment in the Program ("Eligible Customers"), and they will be automatically enrolled in the Program unless they choose to opt out.
-All customers will have the right to opt-out of the Program at any time with no charge.
+All retail electric customers receiving Default Service supply from the electric utility will be eligible for automatic enrollment in the Program (Eligible Customers), and they will be automatically enrolled in the Program unless they choose to opt out.
+All customers will have the right to opt-out of the Program with no charge.